msantos/tunctl/README.md

 ## TODO

+* on Linux, the TUNSETIFF ioctl request to create the interface requires CAP_NET_ADMIN privileges.
+Look at moving the interface creation into the procket setuid binary for OSes that use the multiplexing dev.

+  WORK AROUND:
+  setcap cap_net_admin=ep /path/to/bin/beam

+* compat for Mac OS X: uses /dev/tunN and /dev/tapN devices

+* compat for other BSDs: /dev/tun multiplex dev, probably the same issue with interface creation

-* make sure tunctl never leaks file descriptors
+* make sure tunctl can never leak file descriptors

-* Fix persist: setting the device non-persistent does not always remove the device
+* the tun device is not removed even after the fd is closed

+* add {active,true} mode using open_port/2

+* add support for the tun packet header

+* add support for tun filtering

+* simple vpn client/server example